-Lunchtime

-suspension/exclusion: Pupils who are disruptive during the lunch time may be excluded just for the duration of the lunch time.
-Lunchtime suspension/exclusion will count as half a day for statistical purpose and for parents to make representation but are not counted in the school's 6th day duty to provide full-time.
+Lunchtime exclusion: Pupils who are disruptive during the lunch time may be excluded just for the duration of the lunch time.
+Lunchtime exclusion will count as half a day for statistical purpose and for parents to make representation but are not counted in the school's 6th day duty to provide full-time.

-Suspension/exclusion during morning session:
+Exclusion during morning session:

-The suspension/exclusion takes effect from the afternoon session, notice must be given to the parent before the start of the afternoon session.
+The exclusion takes effect from the afternoon session, notice must be given to the parent before the start of the afternoon session.